bioforensics/MicroHapDB/dbbuild/README.md

 The `population.tsv` file contains a description of all the populations for which microhap allele frequency data is available.
 It includes the following fields.

-- `Name`: a free-text name, intended to be human readable
+- `ID`: a unique identifier for this population across all sources
-- `Xref`: an identifier (or comma-separated list of identifiers) used to cross-reference the population in other databases; at least one Xref identifier is required
+- `Name`: a free-text description of the population, intended to be human readable

 For example, the first few lines of the `population.tsv` for ALFRED look like this.

 ```
-Name	Xref
+ID	Name
-Han	SA000001B
+SA000001B	Han
-Ami	SA000002C
+SA000002C	Ami
-Hakka	SA000003D
+SA000003D	Hakka
-Biaka	SA000005F
+SA000005F	Biaka
 ```

 **NOTE**: population names need not be unique, but `Xref` identifiers must be unique across all sources.